MDes and MFA in Industrial Design

 Industrial Design is the human centered design activity that determines the nature of products, services and experiences produced by industry.
 This approach to design reconciles the needs of the user and the producer, combining desirability, viability, feasibility and responsibility.
 Industrial designers also champion the use of design thinking, a user-centered approach which has broad application in many social and business contexts.
 Our definition of Industrial design extends to include the design of interfaces, interactions and user experiences.

-The degree of Master of Fine Arts (MFA) with specialization in Industrial design prepares you for a professional career in design practice, management and higher education.
+The degree of Master of Fine Arts (MFA) with specialization in Industrial design prepares you for a professional career in higher education or design practice.
 The program of study is highly individualized in order to help you achieve professional excellence by matching your interests, skills, and career goals with the challenge of higher-level study in design, also acknowledging the range of opportunities for interdisciplinary study at the University.
 The program is international in scope and stresses the development of design solutions that are human-centered and culturally appropriate.
-Two or three-year study options are available.

 The three-year MFA is recognized as a terminal qualification in design which enables you to teach Industrial design at University level.
 That program includes the opportunity to assist faculty and to teach courses to undergraduate students.
 It also acts as a preparation for advanced research degrees.
-There are some funds and scholarships available for study in that program.
-Study on the program is limited to 12 credit hours per week to allow for the demands of TA appointments.
-It is also possible for students to take this program without funding and with no guarantees of teaching experience.
+There are some funds and scholarships available for study in that program but due to the teaching practice element, it is not possible to study the MFA without funding for Teaching Assistant appointments

-By contrast, the two-year MFA is an advanced professional qualification suited to developing your future design career in practice.
-The content of both programs is largely identical and students on both programs are in the same classes and studios.
+By contrast, the two-year MDes program is an advanced professional qualification suited to developing your future design career in practice.
+The content of both programs is broadly similar and students on both programs are in the same classes and studios.
 However, there are no funding opportunities for students on the two-year program except for occasional GA and RA appointments.
-Internships with local or national companies are possible and encouraged, subject to visa stipulations at the time.

 Both study options are available for those with undergraduate degrees in industrial design or a relevant discipline (Graphic design, Architecture, Engineering or Business ) and ideally with appropriate professional experience.

-For people who are not ready to make the commitment to a two or three year program, you should consider the Graduate Certificate in Advanced design thinking which comprise the first two studio courses of the MFA done in an intensive semester, giving credits which can be use towards the MFA.
+For people who are not ready to make the commitment to a two or three-year program, you could consider the Graduate Certificate in Advanced Design Thinking which comprise the first two studio courses of the MFA done in one residential semester, giving graduate credits which can be used towards the MFA.

 Resources

-As an MFA student at the School of Art + Design, you’ll enjoy an array of resources assembled to enhance your education:
+As a graduate student in Industrial Design, you’ll enjoy an array of resources assembled to enhance your education:

 • Individual studio spaces